danwing/authenticating-network/draft-wing-opsawg-authenticating-network.md

 # Theory of Operation

 A host connects to a network and obtains network-related information via DHCPv4, DHCPv6, or RA.
 The network indicates its encrypted DNS server using either [DNR] or [DDR].
-If hosts supports an encrypted DNS scheme that is advertised by the network, the host then connects to at least one of the designated encrypted DNS servers, completes the TLS handshake, and performs public key validation of the presented certificate following conventional procedures.
+If the host supports an encrypted DNS scheme that is advertised by the network, the host then connects to at least one of the designated encrypted DNS servers, completes the TLS handshake, and performs public key validation of the presented certificate following conventional procedures.